Myopia and Myopia Control Q & A

 Myopia is a refractive error in your eyeball.
-When you look at distant objects they are not in focus.
+When you look at near objects they are clear but distant objects are not in focus and are blurry.

-Myopia and myopia control have become one of the major health issues on the planet.
-Myopia, or Nearsightedness, once considered just an optical or refractive error is now considered as a disease.
+Myopia has become one of the major health issues on the planet.
+Myopia is now considered as a disease.

-In fact, the Centers for Disease Control (CDC) now views progressive myopia as an epidemic disease affecting 1.6 billion children and adults worldwide, with expectations that the number will hit 2.5 billion by 2020.
+In fact, the Centers for Disease Control (CDC) now views progressive myopia as an epidemic disease affecting 1.6 billion children and adults worldwide with expectations that the number will hit 2.5 billion by 2020.
+50% of the world’s population will be myopic by 2050.
+It’s an epidemic.
 It has gone up 75% in the U.S. since the 1970’s and at current rates there are 400,000 new myopic cases in America per year!
 Increasing Myopia not only causes blurrier and blurrier distance vision but more importantly it can significantly increase the odds of developing sight threatening conditions like retinal holes, tears and detachments, macular degeneration, cataracts and glaucoma.
-See: D.I.
-Flitcroft.
-(2012) The complex interactions of retinal, optical and environmental factors in myopia aetiology.
-(ABSTRACT) Progress in Retinal and Eye Research VOL 31 (2012) 622-660 doi: 10.1016/j.preteyeres.2012.06.004 For further information see: www.brienholdenvision.org.
+For further information see: www.brienholdenvision.org.